-- The available simulations and tables are listed at the left side, a click on the table name brings you to the corresponding documentation page, where all the possible columns are explained. - SQL queries are written directly into the sql form on the webpage.
-The dialect used here is called T-SQL and is specific for the Microsoft SQL Server that sits at the backend.
-Now write into the sql form.
-Set the Maximum number of rows to return to 100 and click the Query (browser) button.
+- o The available simulations and tables are listed at the left side, a click on the table name brings you to the corresponding documentation page, where all the possible columns are explained. - o SQL queries are written directly in the form, e.g. write select top 100 from miniMDR1..FOF where snapnum=85 order by mass desc and press the Query (browser) button.
 After a few seconds the result will be returned as a table directly at the bottom of the web page.
 You just retrieved the properties of the 100 most massive clusters (ordered by mass) for redshift 0 (=snapshot number 85) from the miniMDR1-simulation database!